 For On Page, think about generating in-depth, unique content that will be helpful for people.
 And then optimize that content for search engines.

-And whether it’s Local SEO or On Page SEO, remember to have a measurement plan so you can evaluate performance over time.
+And whether it’s Local SEO or national, remember to have a measurement plan so you can evaluate performance over time.

 If you’re interested in talking about more digital marketing training, or requesting personalized video support, you can get in touch here.
 Have fun out there and happy optimizing!